apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 Profiles can be automatically triggered based on the state of the build environment.
 These triggers are specified via an `<activation>` section in the profile.
 The implicit profile activation only refers to the container profile (and not to profiles in other modules with the same id).

-_Note_: Before Maven 3.2.2 activation occurs when one or more of the specified criteria have been met.
-When the first positive result is encountered, processing stops and the profile is marked as active.
-Since Maven 3.2.2 activation occurs when all the specified criteria have been met.
+The activation occurs when all the specified criteria have been met.

 ##### Active by default

 Boolean flag which determines if the profile is active by default.
 Is `false` by default.
-This flag is only evaluated if no other profile is explicitly activated via command line, `settings.xml` or implicitly activated through some other activator, otherwise it has no effect.
+This flag is only evaluated if no other profile is explicitly activated via command line, `settings.xml` or activated through some other activator.
+Otherwise, it has no effect.

 Example to set a profile active by default.